codingpandas/sh142/README.md

 - User should be able to dynamically set a persistent data file path: DATA=/data/files:/home/usr/myname
 - User should be able to check the exit status of the last few commands by executing $?1, $?2, …
 - Shell must connect to remote shells and be able to support local and remote execution.
+- Change Directory working
+- Remove Files working (Buggy - Doesn't work on Files/Directorys containing spaces)
+- Shell must connect to remote shells and be able to support local and remote execution

 Partially Done
 ====